-Standard Occupational Classification (SOC 25-1194.00):
+Standard Occupational Classification (SOC 25-1194.00): Classification of Instructional Programs (CIP 12.0403)

 This program is by invitation only.
 Class size is limited.

 The curriculum involves 600 hours for instructors to satisfy Missouri state requirements.
 The course educates prospective instructors to address the needs of students in the classroom and the clinic floor.
 Prospective instructors learn to utilize a system of forward-focused thinking and front-end coaching.
 By learning the methods of teaching cosmetology, the prospective instructors learn to engage students in the learning process and stimulate the discovery process with visuals, music, and/or hands-on activities.